Friedman-Ramanujan functions in random hyperbolic geometry and application to spectral gaps I: The case of the figure-eight

 The aim of this section is to prove \ref{chal:FR_type} in the case of a figure-eight in a pair of pants, which is the local topological type represented in \cref{fig:eight_pop}.

 The figure-eight is the simplest example of loop filling the pair of pants, which is why we address it first.
 We prove the following.

-\begin{thm} Let $\alpha$ be a figure-eight filling a pair of pants $P$, and $T = [P, \alpha]_{\mathrm{loc}}$.
-Then, for all $k \geq 0$, the function $f_k^T$ is a Friedman--Ramanujan function. \end{thm}
+\begin{thm} Let $\curve$ be a figure-eight filling a pair of pants $\mathbf{P}$, and $\type = [\mathbf{P}, \curve]_{\mathrm{loc}}$.
+Then, for all $k \geq 0$, the function $f_k^{\type}$ is a Friedman--Ramanujan function. \end{thm}

-By ``simplest'', we mean that it is the loop with the least self-intersections filling $P$, as opposed to more complicated loops such as the one represented in the left part of \cref{fig:filled_non_simple}.
-However, when we prove \ref{chal:FR_type} for all other loops filling $P$ in \cref{sec:other-geodesics}, we will notice that it is actually the one for which the analysis is the hardest.
+By ``simplest'', we mean that it is the loop with the least self-intersections filling the pair of pants~$\mathbf{P}$, as opposed to more complicated loops such as the one represented in the left part of \cref{fig:filled_non_simple}.
+However, when we prove \ref{chal:FR_type} for all other loops filling $\mathbf{P}$ in \cref{sec:other-geodesics}, we will notice that it is actually the one for which the analysis is the hardest.